 Don't talk to a representative from another insurance company without the knowledge of your attorney or insurer.
 If called by the other insurance company, be polite but ask them to call your attorney or insurer to arrange an interview about your injury claim.

 Also, tell your lawyer or insurer about the call.
 It is always in your best interest to speak with an attorney or have your attorney present if the insurance company asks you to give a recorded statement regarding the claim and/or accident.

 11. Be Wary of Early Settlement Offers

 Be careful if you're offered a settlement from an insurance company.
-Confirm all your physical injuries have been treated.
-Some injuries don't show up or reach their greatest level of discomfort until many days, weeks, or months later.
-Don't settle a claim until you know you'll be compensated for all your injuries, and consult an attorney before signing any settlement documents.
+Confirm all your serious injuries have been treated.
+Even if you were only involved in a fender bender, car crash injuries often don't show up or reach their greatest level of discomfort until many days, weeks, or even months later.